sayanarijit/qrcode.show/README.txt

     X-QR-Min-Width              Specify the minimum width

-    X-QR-Min-Height             Specify the minimun height
+    X-QR-Min-Height             Specify the minimum height

     X-QR-Max-Width              Specify the maximum width